 Considerations for registration of a defensive mark do not include the Section 3 requirements regarding distinctiveness from other goods or services or the Section 4 reasons for which a trademark is unacceptable for registration that are required for a regular trademark application.
 (Section 68(2)).
 This is because the basic trademark has already passed examination.
 The next question, then, is whether a trademark including the generic name of goods or services is qualified for examination for a defensive mark, if an application for a defensive mark registration is filed with respect to the goods or services other than the designated goods or services.
-The Trademark Examination Guidelines provide that a defensive mark registration will be approved, if an application for such registration is filed with respect to a trademark including the generic name of the goods or services to be used on any goods or services other than the designated goods or services, provided that the trademark satisfies the remaining conditions."
+The Trademark Examination Guidelines provide that a defensive mark registration will be approved, if an application for such registration is filed with respect to a trademark including the generic name of the goods or services to be used on any goods or services other than the designated goods or services other than the designated goods or services other than the designated of the goods or services other than the designated of the goods or services other than the designated goods or services."
 (P. 72 of the Trademark Examination Guidelines)